KBAlign: Efficient Self Adaptation on Specific Knowledge Bases: Experiment

 \subsection{Evaluation Metrics}

-For LooGLE and ASQA, we consider the evaluation of the original dataset and decide to utilise the following metrics: F1 score, which measures the harmonic mean of precision and recall; Match score, which measures the recall of key elements in long-form answer; BLEU~\citep{papineni2002bleu}, ROUGE~\citep{lin2004rouge}, which are traditional text generation similarity metrics and evaluate the precision and recall correspondingly; BERT score~\citep{bert-score} calculates cosine similarity to assess semantic consistency, utilizing embeddings generated by the text2vec~\citep{text2vec} model from sentences.
-Additionally, semantic judgment by the representative OpenAI LLM, GPT-4o, is used to evaluate the quality of responses further.
+For LooGLE, ASQA and BioASQ, we consider the evaluation of the original dataset and decide to utilise the following metrics: (1) \textbf{Rule metrics}: F1 score, which measures the harmonic mean of precision and recall; Match score, which measures the recall of key elements in long-form answer; For JEC-QA, only precise prediction of options could be scored, regardless of whether the questions were single or multiple-choice.

+(2) \textbf{Similarity metrics}: BERT score~\citep{bert-score} calculates cosine similarity to assess semantic consistency, utilizing embeddings generated by the text2vec~\citep{text2vec} model from sentences; BLEU~\citep{papineni2002bleu}, ROUGE~\citep{lin2004rouge}, which are traditional text generation similarity metrics provided in ablation studies.

+(3) \textbf{Intelligent metrics}: semantic judgment by the representative OpenAI LLM, GPT-4o, is used to evaluate the quality of responses further.
 Detailed prompts are provided in Section~\ref{sec:appendix}.

-For JEC-QA, we use the official evaluation metrics, where only precise prediction of options could be scored, regardless of whether the questions were single or multiple-choice.